Food Problems Faced By Indian Abroad

 If you choose to cook yourself, the problem doesn’t end here.
 You need your box of spices and other ingredients to feel the same essence of Indian food.
 The foreign market is quite different from the Indian market.
-The very basic ingredient wheat flour, which is required to make chappitis, isn’t easily available in foreign market, you can replace it with refined flour (maida) but that isn’t good for health.
-The thing which we call as red chilli is called paprika which is a different variety.
+The very basic ingredient wheat flour, which is required to make chappatis, isn’t easily available in the foreign market, you can replace it with refined flour (maida) but that isn’t good for health.
+The thing which we call as red chili is called paprika which is a different variety.
 Similarly, coriander leaves are called parsley.
-The chillies are not the same small green chillies used in Indian cooking.
-The taste of onions is different in foreign country.
-Lady finger is called okra and brinjal is called aubergine.
+The chilies are not the same small green chilies used in Indian cooking.
+The taste of onions is different in the foreign country.
+Ladyfinger is called okra and brinjal is called aubergine.
 Although things have changed with time, Indian food has now become globally famous and more and more Indian food and ingredients are available.
-But the gap of language and vocabulary becomes a great hurdle, which gets away only with passage of time.
+But the gap between language and vocabulary becomes a great hurdle, which gets away only with the passage of time.

-There are too many chains of restaurants been installed in different parts of world serving Indian cuisines, but still they couldn’t match the same flavour.
+There are too many chains of restaurants been installed in different parts of world serving Indian cuisines, but still, they couldn’t match the same flavor.
 You can carry the magic box of spices with you but then again, the stock is always limited.
-Also the famous desi ghee of Indian, without which their food is not complete isn’t easily available in foreign land.
+Also, the famous desi ghee of Indian, without which their food is not complete isn’t easily available in a foreign land.
 That’s why is said it is not as easy as thought to settle abroad.

-Food problem is just one aspect of problem faced in foreign country.
+The food problem is just one aspect of the problem faced in the foreign country.
 The other problems combine and affect a lot on your survival.
-Especially for vegetarian, non-vegetarian still have access to their stock of food, as most of the countries of world consume non veg sources.
-The make victims are vegetarian people.
-So make your mind before shifting to foreign land and enjoy your days there rather than criticising your survival.
+Especially for vegetarian, non-vegetarian still have access to their stock of food, as most of the countries of the world consume nonveg sources.
+Most victims are vegetarian people.
+So make your mind before shifting to the foreign land and enjoy your days there rather than criticising your survival.